A college scholarship to change the trajectories of youth in South Sudan.

-Padoc Area Scholars Society (PASS) is a need and merit-based scholarship program for students who are residents of Apuk Padoc in South Sudan who are pursuing 4 year university degrees and 3 year technical college degrees.
+Padoc Area Scholars Society (PASS) is a need and merit-based scholarship program for students who are residents of the Apuk Padoc and Murle communitites of South Sudan, who are pursuing 4-year university degrees and 3-year technical college degrees.

-Apuk Padoc is a small community in Warrap State, South Sudan.
-Devastated by intractable conflicts, this community has been deprived of development opportunities for centuries.
-South Sudan gained independence from Sudan in 2011 after 22 years of civil war.
-South Sudan lacks basic infrastructure and has a very limited skilled workforce.
-Apuk Padoc is a community in South Sudan with a literacy rate of less than 10%.
+Apuk Padoc is a community in Warrap State, and the Murle people live in Jonglei State.
+Both states are in South Sudan, the newest internationally recognized country in the world.
+Impacted by decades-long conflicts, these communities have been deprived of development opportunities for many years.
+Many of our youth are orphans.
+Many others suffer from PTSD as a result of experiencing traumatic violent events.
+South Sudan gained independence from Sudan in 2011 after many years of civil war.
+South Sudan lacks basic infrastructure and has a minimally skilled workforce.
+Apuk Padoc and Murle communities have very low literacy rates and very high poverty rates.

 Dr. Augustino Ting Mayai, one of the "Lostboys of Sudan" and co-founder of PASS, has dedicated his professional life to helping the people of South Sudan.
 He spends much of his year working in South Sudan on efforts such as PASS and the Sudd Institute, South Sudan’s premier policy think tank where he is the Acting Managing Director and the Director of Research.